kntrl-auth/kntrl-auth-server/Readme.md

 #### Is the app sources available anywhere?

-Right now no sources provided, but likely the app will be open sourced in the near future.
+Right now no sources provided, but the app will likely be open sourced in the near future.

-if maintenance of this product is finished - all the sources will be published immediately.
+If maintenance of this product is finished - all the sources will be published immediately.